xy-liao/jp2forge_web/docs/user_guide.md

 For complete compliance information, the job detail page may show a "Lossless Fallback" indicator.
 This means:

 - The system first attempted to achieve the target compression ratio using lossy compression
-- The target ratio couldn't be achieved without compromising quality
+- The target ratio couldn't be achieved without compromising quality (exceeding the 5% quality loss tolerance)
 - The system automatically fell back to lossless compression to preserve image quality
 - This fallback is fully compliant with BnF standards, which is why the overall compliance shows "Passed"